 Aim & Scope

 Spiritual Psychology and Counseling (SPC) is an international peer-reviewed scientific journal for the publication of research and studies covering all aspects of spirituality and spirituality-related issues within the context of psychological processes.
 Culturally sensitive counseling theories and practices, studies of sub-branches of psychology, scientific research and studies on interdisciplinary social issues are also covered by the journal.

-The scope of the journal encompasses research topics that fall within the broad range of spirituality such as spiritual constructs, spiritually oriented psychotherapy and counseling interventions, psychological inquiry on all spiritual traditions all over the world.
+The scope of the journal encompasses research topics that fall within the broad range of spirituality such as spiritual constructs, spiritually oriented and culturally sensitive psychotherapy and counseling interventions, psychological inquiry on all spiritual traditions all over the world.
 The journal’s vision is to stimulate and facilitate national, international, and interdisciplinary scientific communication, to strengthen the links between scientific research, theory and practice on its area.
 SPC is aimed to serve as an interdisciplinary forum for the exchange of recent empirical research and scholarly contributions adhering to international standards on scientific methodology and scholarly presentation of scientific contributions.

 Spiritual Psychology and Counseling editorial board consider several qualities that can increase the chance that a manuscript could be evaluated favorably: (1) The remarkable conceptual contribution of the paper.
 (2) Clear understanding of how literature critically relates to the topic studied.
 (3) The research presented is systematically as well as being methodologically and conceptually innovative.
 (4) The methods are sophisticated and include measures in addition to self-reporting.
 (5) Critical recommendations for further research, theory and practice in national and international contexts.